edoddridge/aronnax/docs/about_aronnax.rst

 ====================
 The model solves for two horizontal velocity components and layer thickness in an arbitrary number of layers.
 The model supports two sets of physics: either a reduced gravity configuration in which the horizontal pressure gradient is set to zero in a quiescent abyss below the lowest active layer; or an n-layer configuration in which bathymetry must be specified.

-MIM is discretised on an Arakawa C-grid, with the velocity and thickness variables in different locations on the grid cell.
+Aronnax is discretised on an Arakawa C-grid, with the velocity and thickness variables in different locations on the grid cell.

 The choice of quiescent abyss or n-layer physics is made by a runtime parameter in the input file.
 The numerical algorithm for calculating the values at the next time level, :math:`n+1`, is as follows: